-Prior to joining NEC’s School of Continuing Education, Sean Hagon was Director of Music for six years at Pingree School, a private college preparatory school in South Hamilton, Mass.
+Prior to his time at NEC, Hagon was Director of Music for six years at Pingree School, a private college preparatory school in South Hamilton, Mass.
 While at Pingree, Hagon directed the jazz and chamber music ensembles, started a percussion and guitar ensemble program, taught advanced placement music theory, and pioneered Pingree’s first-ever music technology lab, with courses in music production and technology.
 He also supervised Pingree’s private music studio.
 Hagon also conducted and performed with the pit orchestra for Pingree’s musicals, which earned him a nomination by the North Shore Music Theater Spotlight Awards for Best Orchestra in the 2009 performance of Zombie Prom.

 An experienced and well-rounded musician in all genres, Hagon graduated cum laude from Berklee College of Music with a degree in Professional Music focusing on music technology, composition, and music education.
 He also received his diploma in Media Composition from the accredited Music For The Media of the London School of Creative Studies.
 While pursuing media composition, Hagon studied with Charles Fernandez, who is known for his orchestrations and compositions for HBO’s “The Band of Brothers,” The Butterfly Effect, Disney’s 101 Dalmations, numerous film trailers, including The Haunting, Windtalkers, Castaway, and his many contributions to Disney, MGM, and Universal.
 In May of 2009 Hagon received his master’s degree from Indiana University-Purdue University at Indianapolis in Music Technology.

-Hagon is currently the Music Technology Committee Chair for the MMEA (Massachusetts Music Educators Association) conference and is a recent recipient of the Exemplary Music Educator Award from Berklee College of Music in recognition of his outstanding teaching and efforts to advance the music education profession.
+Hagon has served as Music Technology Committee Chair for the MMEA (Massachusetts Music Educators Association) conference and is a recipient of the Exemplary Music Educator Award from Berklee College of Music in recognition of his outstanding teaching and efforts to advance the music education profession.